Origins and evolution of money

 In 1971, President Nixon announced that US dollar would no longer be convertible to gold.

 Since then, central banks print pure fiat money with self-granted monopolies.

 *Image: the nature of the US dollar changed radically during 20th century.
-From a gold certificate before 1933, to certificates supposedly backed by gold but not redeemable in it, to pure fiat money after 1971.
+From a gold certificate before 1933, to certificates supposedly backed by gold but not redeemable in it in 1934, to pure fiat money after 1971.

 FREE MARKET MONEY: bitcoin